shdx53/PropertyHub/README.md

 $ npm run dev
 ```
 ## User Accounts
-Two user accounts have already been created: Chason Jui (seller) has populated listings for sale and Lua Hua Feong (buyer) has preset balance.
+Two user accounts have already been created: Chason Jui (seller) has populated listings for sale and Lwa Hua Feong (buyer) has preset balance.
 Alternatively, you can create your own account.

 <ul>
   <li>Chason Jui</li>